-PTA 208 introduces patient care techniques including patient preparation, and the theories and practical application of physical therapy interventions and biophysical agents.
+PTA 209 introduces patient care techniques including patient preparation, and the theories and practical application of physical therapy interventions and biophysical agents.
 The physiological effects of heat, cold, radiant therapy, traction, intermittent compression and ultrasound are emphasized.
 Indications/contraindications and ethical aspects will be included.

-- 1. Demonstrate competence in implementing selected components of interventions identified in the plan of care established by the physical therapist.
+- Describe methods for implementing selected interventions identified in the plan of care established by the physical therapist.
 Interventions include: Biophysical Agents; Biofeedback, Compression Therapies, Cryotherapy, Hydrotherapy, Superficial and Deep Thermal Agents, Traction, Light Therapies, Compression Therapies. - 2.
 Determine when an intervention should not be performed due to clinical indications or when the direction to perform the intervention is beyond that which is appropriate for the physical therapist assistant. - 3.
 Monitor and adjust interventions in the plan of care in response to patient/client status. - 4.
 Recognize and discuss duties in a manner consistent with the Guide for Conduct of the Physical Therapist Assistant (APTA) and Standards of Ethical Conduct to meet the expectations of patients, members of the physical therapy profession, and other providers as necessary.